Martial Arts Auckland

 Build Real Capability

 Progress is fast and visible.
-Most students notice a genuine difference in their confidence and capability within the first few weeks of training.
+Most students notice a genuine difference in their confidence and capability within the first few weeks.

 Krav Maga Global (KMG) is the internationally recognised system founded by Eyal Yanilov — the senior student of Imi Lichtenfeld, the founder of Krav Maga.
 KMG maintains the curriculum and certification standards globally.
 Training at a KMG-certified academy like Krav Maga Auckland means the techniques, structure, and progression are consistent with the same system taught internationally — not a watered-down or locally invented version.